Climarxt/myApp/README.md

 A web application that allows me to learn more about dev.

 ## Stack - BaaS
-Dart - Flutter - Strapi - API - MAKE (ex Integromat)
+Dart - Flutter - Strapi - API

 ## Link
 https://christianbastide.com